Jakob Dylan: Women + Country

-2012–present: Return of the Wallflowers and other projects
+2012–present: Return of The Wallflowers and other projects

-On November 1, 2011, it was announced that the Wallflowers would be reuniting to release a sixth studio album the following year.
+On November 1, 2011, it was announced that The Wallflowers would be reuniting to release a sixth studio album the following year.
 The Wallflowers had toured on and off during their hiatus but had not made an album together since 2005's Rebel, Sweetheart.

 The Wallflowers recorded their sixth studio album, Glad All Over, in Nashville, Tennessee, in early 2012.
 Shortly before entering the studio, the band replaced drummer Fred Eltringham with Jack Irons.
 The writing process was different for this album than previous Wallflowers albums; instead of Dylan bringing in completed songs, he brought only lyrics to the studio, and as a band they wrote the music for the songs.
 The Wallflowers toured throughout the summer and fall of 2012.
 Glad All Over was released on October 9, 2012, on Columbia Records.
-In the spring of 2013, the Wallflowers did an arena tour opening for Eric Clapton.
+In the spring of 2013, The Wallflowers did an arena tour opening for Eric Clapton.

-In 2013, the Wallflowers went through a number of personnel changes, beginning with longtime keyboard player Rami Jaffee.
-Jaffee played his last show with the Wallflowers to date in 2013 but has since not officially announced that he quit the band.
-Later that year, longtime bass player Greg Richling and drummer Jack Irons announced that they were leaving the Wallflowers, citing that they wanted to focus on a band they were both in called Arthur Channel.
-A number of drummers and bass players filled in as the Wallflowers continued to tour through the end of 2016.
+In 2013, The Wallflowers went through a number of personnel changes, beginning with longtime keyboard player Rami Jaffee.
+Jaffee played his last show with The Wallflowers to date in 2013 but has since not officially announced that he quit the band.
+Later that year, longtime bass player Greg Richling and drummer Jack Irons announced that they were leaving The Wallflowers, citing that they wanted to focus on a band they were both in called Arthur Channel.
+A number of drummers and bass players filled in as The Wallflowers continued to tour through the end of 2016.

-Aside from work with the Wallflowers, Dylan has played a key role in several other projects.
+Aside from work with The Wallflowers, Dylan has played a key role in several other projects.
 In early 2013, Dylan, along with Dave Matthews, Charlie Sexton, Brady Blade, and Sexton's brother Will, wrote and recorded an album in Shreveport, Louisiana, as a new band called the Nauts.
 The album has yet to be released.

-In September 2015, Dylan released a duet online with Cat Power covering the Turtles' "You Showed Me."
+In September 2015, Dylan released a duet online with Cat Power covering the Byrds' "You Showed Me" (which was later popularized by the Turtles).
 The song is a track on the 2019 studio album called Echo in the Canyon, in which Dylan covers songs in duets by 1960s-era Southern California folk rock artists, such as the Turtles, the Mamas & the Papas, Buffalo Springfield, and the Beach Boys.
 Dylan, along with Regina Spektor, Cat Power, Beck, Fiona Apple, and Jade Castrinos, performed these songs in a concert at the Orpheum Theatre in Los Angeles in October 2015.
 The creation of Echo in the Canyon led Dylan, along with manager Andrew Slater, to create a feature-length documentary about the project, as well as the Laurel Canyon music scene.
-The film premiered at the "LA Film Festival" on September 20, 2018, and has been positively received.
+The film premiered at the LA Film Festival on September 20, 2018, and has been positively received.